esayyari/DiscoVista/README.md

  ~~~bash
  ./discoVista.py -p $path -m 3 -a annotation.txt -x FNA-noFiltered
  ~~~
-## Branch support vs branch length analysis
+### 5. Branch support vs branch length analysis
-* This analysis shows the corellation between average of average and maximum gene MLBS values versus average of average gene branch lengths for tracking the long branch attraction, and the effects of different inference methods on MLBS.
+* This analysis shows the correlation between the average of average and maximum gene MLBS values versus the average of average gene branch lengths for tracking the long branch attraction and the effects of different inference methods on MLBS.
-* First put gene trees using this structure **path/MODEL\_CONDITION/DST-estimated\_gene\_trees.tree**, where all estimated gene trees for the model condition are concatenated.
+* First organize gene trees using this structure **path/MODEL\_CONDITION/DST-estimated\_gene\_trees.tree**, where all estimated gene trees for the model condition are concatenated.
 Let's say that you have 3 model conditions, noFiltered, medFiltered, and highFiltered and you use FNA as your DST, then you would use the following code:

 ~~~bash
 ./discoVista -p $path -m 4 -a annotation.txt -r root.txt